-This register controls how words from the host data bus are mapped to the CRSs and Data FIFOs inside the LAN9116.
-The LAN9116 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.
+This register controls how words from the host data bus are mapped to the CRSs and Data FIFOs inside the LAN9117.
+The LAN9117 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.

-BITS DESCR IPTION TYPE DEFAULT 31:0 bit mode and D[1 field is s maps w and Dat of the C maps w Data FI Theorem 1 This field only has significance if the device is operated in 16- e.
-In 32-bit mode, D[31:15] is always mapped to the high order word 5:0] is always mapped to the low order word.
-In 16-bit mode, if this set to 00000000h, or anything except FFFFFFFh, the LAN9116 fords with address bit A[1]=1 to the high order words of the CSRs ta FIFOs, and words with address bit A[1]=0 to the low order words SRs and Data FIFOs.
-If this field is set to FFFFFFFh, the LAN9116 ords with address bit A[1]=1 to the low order words of the CSRs and FOs, and words with address bit A[1]=0 to the high order words of Rs and Data FIFOs.
-Please refer to Section 3.6, "32-bit vs. 16-bit Host Bus Width Operation" for additional information.
-R/W NASR 0000000h
+BITS DESCRIPTION TYPE DEFAULT 31:0 Word Swap.
+If this field is set to 00000000h, or anything except FFFFFFFh, the LAN9117 maps words with address bit A[1]=1 to the high order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the low order words of the CSRs and Data FIFOs.
+If this field is set to FFFFFFFh, the LAN9117 maps words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the high order words of the CSRs and Data FIFOs.
+R/W NASR 00000000h

-5.3.18 FREE_RUN-Free-Run 25MHz Counter
+5.3.18 FREE\RUN-Free-Run 25MHz Counter